ch1n069/ch1n069/README.md

 - 👋 Hi, I’m bruno gatiba
-- 👀 I’m interested in webdevelopment and Iot
+- 👀 I’m interested in webdevelopment and Iot (Internet Of Things) and crypto currency .
-- 🌱 I’m currently perfecting my skills in web development and js
+- 🌱 I’m currently perfecting my skills in web development , js and Angular
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me email me @brunolalpachino@gmail.com

 <!---
 ch1n069/ch1n069 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.